 All Accountable Officers must ensure the amount of foreign exchange purchased with U.S. dollars (together with the balance on hand) is commensurate with immediate disbursing requirements, not to exceed a 5 to 7 business day supply, in order to:

 This results in interest savings to the U.S. Government and has a favorable impact on the U.S. balance of payments.
-Agencies should keep balances in the local currency operating accounts on the bank’s books as close to a zero bank balance as possible without incurring overdrafts to the account.
+Federal entities should keep balances in the local currency operating accounts on the bank’s books as close to a zero-bank balance as possible without incurring overdrafts to the account.
 The Accountable Officer should adopt funding techniques or procedures to reduce the average account balance to the point where the additional administrative costs, lost volume discounts, and possible overdraft charges generated by further balance reductions would exceed any projected interest savings.
-Agencies should review the 5 to 7 business day needs for operating cash on a quarterly basis.
+Federal entities should review the 5 to 7 business day needs for operating cash on a quarterly basis.

 In certain situations, the administrative costs, local banking regulations, or possible volume discounts may override any interest savings or balance of payment considerations and may require procedures that are different than recommended above.
 In these situations, the Accountable Officer should purchase foreign exchange in an amount that, together with the projected or actual bank balance on hand on the value date, would not exceed the estimated drawdowns against the operating account for the ensuing 5 to 7 business days.

-Departments and agencies may not exceed a 5 to 7 business day supply of funds in the operating account without a specific waiver of this requirement from Treasury.
-Agencies should conduct independent annual reviews of the balances to ensure only 5 to 7 day balances are maintained.
+Departments and federal entities may not exceed a 5 to 7 business day supply of funds in the operating account without a specific waiver of this requirement from Treasury.
+Federal entities should conduct independent annual reviews of the balances to ensure only 5 to 7 day balances are maintained.
 The results of the review must be shared with Treasury upon request.

 30145.30—Acquisition of Foreign Exchange